When Should Selfish Miners Double-Spend?: Introduction

 Our analysis considers average reward ratio MDP of the \cite{optimal-selfish,prob-selfish-mdp-method} for no-trail stubbornness and we provide a novel algorithm to solve the problem, which outputs the optimal values in finite steps.
 Our approach can be a basis to solve the general MDP problem, \textit{i.e.}, with trail stubbornness, directly, which we leave for future research.
 We summarize the contributions of our paper as follows: \begin{itemize} \item Given the adversarial hash fraction $\alpha$ and adversarial network influence $\gamma$, we find the optimal level of no-trail stubbornness $L$ and provide the associated revenue ratio. \item We connect the attack to double-spending, as $L>k$ implies double-spending.
 Thus, given $\alpha$ and $\gamma$, we provide values of $k$ where $k$-confirmation rule is at risk of double-spending (which comes at no-cost to the adversary). \item We provide the double-spending probability, \textit{i.e.}, the risk, for each attack cycle. \item We provide a modified version of the attack that works by stealth in order to prevent exposure and increase the double-spending probability at the cost of mining revenue. \item We provide the minimum double-spend value needed for an attack to be profitable in the regimes where the scheme is less profitable than honest mining. \end{itemize}

 Different from \cite{on_the_sec_pow_gervais, sompolinsky2016bitcoin}, we provide a simple formula to calculate revenue ratios, double-spend risks and optimal attacks.
 As we do not deal with MDPs, the numerical results in Section~\ref{sec::numerical} are extremely easy-to-analyze and provide a great insight at first sight.
 Moreover, the strategy we provide is easy-to-follow compared to complicated prescriptions of MDPs.
 We numerically compare $\rho_{L^*}$ with the revenue ratio of the $\epsilon$-optimal selfish mining attack to argue that our strategy performs close to the optimal solution of the MDP of \cite{optimal-selfish}.
-Hence, our results can be a substitute to rigorously analyze optimal mining revenue per time, a recent focus of research topic, where MDP solutions cannot be used directly \cite{intermittent_mining,Grunspan_witholding_resilience,profit_lag,time_average_selfish_mining}.
+Hence, our results can be a substitute to rigorously analyze optimal mining revenue per time, a recent focus of research topic, instead of going through the tedious MDP and Monte Carlo runs \cite{intermittent_mining,Grunspan_witholding_resilience,profit_lag,time_average_selfish_mining}.

 In our analysis, we resort to the Bertrand's ballot problem\cite{ballot-problem}, Bailey's number\cite{baileys_number} and Catalan numbers\cite{catalan-numbers-book}, which have appeared explicitly in the blockchain literature in \cite{blockchains_biased_ballot_problem} where Chen et.~al.~calculate the probability that a chain wins a fork race given different mining probabilities depending on which fork is leading.
 Although Chen et.~al.~correctly argue that celebrated blockchain problems such as Nakamoto's security problem \cite{btc-whitepaper} and selfish mining phenomenon \cite{selfish-mining} can be cast as modified ballot problems, they only provide the probabilities of each fork being ahead and their asymptotic values.
 Catalan numbers further appeared in \cite{catalan-stubborn-grunspan,grunspan2020mathematics} where Grunspan and Marco make use of them to calculate the revenue ratio of the stubborn mining \cite{stubborn-mining} in closed form and in \cite{Goffard_Fraud_risk} where Goffard refines the mathematical model of double-spending.